Resonant Electro-optic Imaging for Microscopy at Nanosecond Resolution

 In FLIM microscopy, short ($\sim 100$ ps) optical pulses are used to excite molecules, which subsequently emit fluorescence photons on 100 picosecond to 10 nanosecond timescales.
-The radiative lifetime provides a sensitive probe of local chemical environment and available decay paths.
+The radiative lifetime provides a sensitive probe of local physical and chemical parameters as well as the available decay pathways.
 Since single molecules emit at most one photon per pulse, MHz excitation optimizes the rate at which fluorescent photons are imaged.
 Resonant EO-FLIM combines high excitation rates (39 MHz) with single-molecule sensitivity.
 While there have been several approaches developed for wide-field FLIM, they fail to achieve the performance required for single molecule imaging.
-SPAD arrays are currently not competitive in wide-field and face significant implementation challenges \cite{Ulku2018AFLIM,Bruschini2019Single-photonOutlook,Henderson2019ATechnology,Zickus2020FluorescenceEstimation}.
-Other detectors like gated optical intensifiers \cite{Sparks2017} and multi-tap modulated sensors \cite{Esposito2005All-solid-stateSensing,Franke2015Frequency-domainSensor,Raspe} are noisy and inefficient, falling significantly short of the pixel performance of standard scientific cameras.
-Gated intensifiers have high photon loss combined with gain noise and poor image quality.
+SPAD arrays are a promising and rapidly developing technology for FLIM, \cite{Gyongy2017256256Applications,Gyongy2016Smart-aggregationCameras,Antolovic2017SPADBlinking, Ulku2018AFLIM,Bruschini2019Single-photonOutlook,Henderson2019ATechnology,Zickus2020FluorescenceEstimation, Nedbal2021CorrectionImaging,Sagoo2021RapidApplications} but they still face obstacles.
+Large pixel arrays can achieve time-gated imaging \cite{Gyongy2017256256Applications, Zickus2020FluorescenceEstimation} but are not yet competitive with scientific camera sensors.
+Realizing on-chip timing electronics remains a challenge\cite{Bruschini2019Single-photonOutlook}, and SPADs are also subject to fundamental pile-up effects due to pixel dead time.
+Other detectors like gated optical intensifiers \cite{Sparks2017} and modulated CCD and CMOS sensors \cite{Mitchell2002DirectImaging,Esposito2005All-solid-stateSensing,Franke2015Frequency-domainSensor,Raspe} are noisy and inefficient, falling significantly short of the pixel performance of standard scientific cameras.
+Gated intensifiers have high photon loss due to the photocathode quantum efficiency and because they only capture the gated light fraction.
+They also suffer from gain noise and reduced image quality unless operated in low-throughput photon counting mode \cite{Hirvonen2015Single-moleculeImaging}.
 Similarly, modulated pixels suffer from high read noise and dark current.